 Description: Thallus crustose, endosubstratic or thinly episubstratic, continuous to rimose-areolate, grey to brownish, sometimes with a reddish brown pruina, especially around the apothecia.
 Apothecia lirelliform, emergent, broadly ellipsoid to sublinear, 0.5-12 x 9.3-0.4 mm, usually simple, with an expanded, black but often white-pruinose disc, and a raised, black but often reddish-pruinose proper margin.
 Proper exciple black, carbonized, extending below the hymenium; epithecium dark brown, with darker granules; hymenium colourless, 60-75 mm high, I+ blue; paraphysoids branched and anastomosing, 1.5-1.7 μm thick, the apical cells hardly swollen; subhymenium reddish brown, 15-25 mm high, hypothecium black, carbonized.
-Asci 8-spored, elongate, cylindrical or elongate-ellipsoid, the inner layer of endoascus amyloid in upper part, with a ring visible around a small ocular chamber, Varia-type.
+Asci 8-spored, cylindrical-clavate, the inner layer of endoascus amyloid in upper part, with a I+ blue ring visible around a small ocular chamber, Varia-type.
 Ascospores 3(-4)-septate, hyaline (overmature spores often brownish), ellipsoid, 12-18(-22) x 3-4(-5) μm, with a 0.2-0.5 μm thick, gelatinous perispore.
 Pycnidia black, sometimes reddish-pruinose at top, immersed.
 Conidia straight, 4-6(-7) x c.
 1 μm.
 Photobiont trentepohlioid.
 Spot tests: thallus K-, C-, KC-, P-; reddish pruina of apothecia, pycnidia and thallus K+ red, UV+ orange.
 Chemistry: unknown pigments in the reddish pruina.

 Note: a Mediterranean species growing on shrubs and twigs of young trees in Mediterranean maquis, more rarely on trunks, in rather shaded and humid situations, most frequent in Tyrrhenian Italy.